cowrie/cowrie/docs/graylog/README.rst

 Note:

-- Do not remove **/gelf** from the end of URL block, expect of case when your proxing this address behind nginx;
+- Do not remove ``/gelf`` from the end of the URL, unless you are proxying this address behind nginx.

 Parsing Cowrie JSON
 ===================